 The Original Shakespeare Blog

 Over nearly two decades, the Shakespeare blog known as Shakespeare Geek has produced over three thousand posts celebrating everything Shakespeare.
-Of course, we have the expected analysis of the plays and sonnets as well as book and product reviews and pop culture references.
+Of course, we have the expected analysis of the plays and sonnets, book and product reviews, and pop culture references.
 But we’ve also been busy creating original Shakespeare jokes, games, and educational material.
 We’re here to prove that Shakespeare makes life better.

 If A Shakespeare Blog Did Not Exist, It Would Be Necessary To Create One

-In 2005, I went looking for a place online where I could talk about all things Shakespeare.
+In 2005, I searched for an online place to discuss all things Shakespeare.
 Maybe I saw a reference in a movie or heard a funny joke.
-Or maybe I had a question or an interesting interpretation of a scene that I wanted to share.
-At the time, I couldn’t find that place.
-So, I created it here.
+Or maybe I had a question or an exciting interpretation of a scene I wanted to share.
+I couldn’t find that place at the time, so I created it here.

 Shakespeare Makes Life Better